LatticeQCD/AnalysisToolbox/docs/_sources/contributions/documentation.md.txt

 ## Compilation

 Once you have added a `.md` file for your file, incorporate it into the most appropriate overarching `.md` file.
-(For instance this one falls under `LatticeToolbox/docs_src/01_contributions/contributions.md`.)
-You can see how you did by compiling your code using `LatticeToolbox/docs_src/build/compile.sh`.
-If you want to see how it looks, you can open the `LatticeToolbox/docs_src/build/index.html` file using your favorite browser.
+(For instance this one falls under `AnalysisToolbox/docs_src/01_contributions/contributions.md`.)
+You can see how you did by compiling your code using `AnalysisToolbox/docs_src/build/compile.sh`.
+If you want to see how it looks, you can open the `AnalysisToolbox/docs_src/build/index.html` file using your favorite browser.
 For example you could call `firefox index.html` from the command line inside the `build` folder.
 When it looks nice, you can [commit your changes](git.md).

 ## Some stylistic guidelines for documentation

-The LatticeToolbox is, at the moment, managed only by a handful of rather busy scientists.
+The AnalysisToolbox is, at the moment, managed only by a handful of rather busy scientists.
 Nevertheless we would like to have our code and documentation look professional and polished.
 This is difficult to achieve without someone explicitly going through and checking for consistency; the best we can do is probably a bottom-up approach, where we trust you to read these guidelines and try to keep them in mind.
 We will try to update this list as we think